yekeren/WSSGG/README.md

 ```

 ### 1.2 Language Parser
-Though we indicate the dependency on spacy in [requirements.txt](requirements.txt), we still need to run ```python -m spacy download en''' for English.
+Though we indicate the dependency on spacy in [requirements.txt](requirements.txt), we still need to run ```python -m spacy download en``` for English.
-Then, we checkout the tool at [SceneGraphParser](https://github.com/vacancy/SceneGraphParser) by running ```git clone "https://github.com/vacancy/SceneGraphParser.git" && ln -s "SceneGraphParser/sng_parser"'''
+Then, we checkout the tool at [SceneGraphParser](https://github.com/vacancy/SceneGraphParser) by running ```git clone "https://github.com/vacancy/SceneGraphParser.git" && ln -s "SceneGraphParser/sng_parser"```

 ```
 python -m spacy download en